Stone Old Alleynians F.C.

-The Club has full, 3-Star Accreditation from The FA, and is host to over 70 teams, ranging from U6 to over-70s.
-There is also a thriving female section, who also have two open-age women’s teams competing in the Staffordshire Ladies County League.

 The Club is traditionally based at Alleyne’s Sports Centre, Oulton Road, Stone, located just 200 yards away from Alleyne’s Academy.

+Stone Old Alleynians FC holds full, 3-Star FA Accreditation and hosts over 70 teams, ranging from U6s to over-70s.
+It also has a female section, including 18 teams of whom two are open-age women’s teams competing in the Staffordshire Ladies County League, a veterans section containing over 200 members and a wide range of disability provision too.

+In 2026, the Club’s social impact value to the community was valued at £2.6m per annum.

+In 2025-26, the Club were officially announced as ‘Club of the Year’ by Staffordshire FA, whilst also featuring in a four-part documentary, Knot Just Football, focusing on community football clubs.

 History

 The club's name derives from its foundation in 1962 with a team of former pupils, with some teachers and current pupils, of Alleyne's Grammar School, Stone, Staffordshire (now Alleyne's Academy).
 The club started in Division 4 of the Stafford Amateur League, gaining promotion to Division 3 in their second season.
 The following season saw them promoted again and further promotion followed as they finished as champions of Division 2.
 The 1970–71 season saw the club win the league for the first time, and then winning it again a further 3 times.

 The club joined the North Staffs Alliance League for the start of the 1980–81 season.
 When the league was split into two, the club was essentially relegated to Division one, they came back to the Premier division as runners-up at the end of the 1987–88 season.
-In 1992 the team moved to the Staffordshire County League.
+In 1992, the team moved to the Staffordshire County League.
 The 2007–08 season saw the club move to Division 2 of the West Midlands (Regional) League.
-After finishing 4th in the 2009–10 season the club won promotion to division one.
+After finishing 4th in the 2009–10 season, the club won promotion to division one.

 The 2014–15 season saw the club enter the F.A.
 Vase for the first time and finish runners up in Division one earning promotion to the Premier division of the West Midlands (Regional) League.
 After the FA reorganised the English football league system, the club found they had been moved to Division one of the North West Counties League for the start of the 2018–19 season.
 The 2019–20 season saw the club make their debut in the FA Cup.

-In 2021 they were promoted to the Premier Division of the Midland League based on their results in the abandoned 2019–20 and 2020–21 seasons.
+In 2021, they were promoted to the Premier Division of the Midland League based on their results in the abandoned 2019–20 and 2020–21 seasons.

 Ground

 The club play their first team home games at Newcastle Town FC in Newcastle under-Lyme after moving there for the 2024-25 season.

 The rest of the Club’s teams play at Alleyne’s Sports Centre, Stone.

+Historically, the Club have played at the following grounds: